nyorain/vpp/README.md

 //Fill buffer2 with the float[4] array, and two floats
-//The extra 4 in the last data segment signals that it should have an offset of 4 to the previous segment. float[4] c = {1.0, 7.7, 4.9, 2.9};
+//The extra number (4) in the last data segment signals that it should have an
+//offset of 4 to the previous segment. float[4] c = {1.0, 7.7, 4.9, 2.9};
 auto work2 = bufferB.fill({c}, {34.f}, {45.f, 4}});

-//In this case the buffer is just filles using a pointer to data and the size of the data void* dData = ...;
+//In this case the buffer is just filles using a pointer to data and the size of the data. void* dData = ...;
 std::size_t dSize = ...;
 auto work3 = bufferC.fill({{0.f}, {dData, dSize}});